mirkokiefer/diff-merge-patch/README.md

 [6, 1, 2, 4, 5, 7, 7]
 ```

-##Ordered Sets
+###Ordered Sets
 Ordered Sets are similar to Ordered Lists except that all elements are globally unique.
 This allows diff/merge/patch to consider position changes of elements.
-In ordered lists position changes can not be recognized and are only seen as a delete and insert of the same element.
+In ordered list diffs there is not notion of movement, they can only be seen as a delete and insert of the same element.

 Ordered Sets are represented as JavaScript arrays: